Measuring tau neutrino appearance probability via unitarity: A few final remarks

 \subsection{Improving the bound on non-unitarity}

 Improving the constraints on non-unitarity, in our case on the $\xi$ parameter, is important to strengthen the basis of our unitarity method for $P(\nu_{\mu} \rightarrow \nu_{\tau})$.
-In more generic context including the $\xi$ bound, we expect that the better constraints which improve the current ones~\cite{Blennow:2016jkn,Parke:2015goa,Ellis:2020hus}\footnote{ This list is for low-scale unitarity violation only.
-For the terminology see ref.~\cite{Fong:2016yyh}.
-For the bounds on high-scale unitarity violation, see ref.~\cite{Blennow:2016jkn} and the long list of references cited in refs.~\cite{Blennow:2016jkn} and \cite{Martinez-Soler:2018lcy}. } will be obtained before DUNE starts to do $\tau$ neutrino physics.
-It will be done, for example, by the ongoing and upcoming experiments such as SBN program at Fermilab~\cite{Machado:2019oxb}, JSNS2~\cite{JSNS2:2021hyk}, T2K~\cite{T2K:2019bcf}, NOvA~\cite{NOvA:2019cyt}, Super-K~\cite{Super-Kamiokande:2017yvm}, IceCube~\cite{Stuttard:2020zsj,IceCube:2021abg}, KM3NeT~\cite{KM3NeT:2021ozk}, JUNO~\cite{JUNO:2015zny,Fong:2016yyh}, and possibly Hyper-K~\cite{Hyper-Kamiokande:2018ofw}.
-These are the case of low-scale unitarity violation (or low mass sterile leptons) and the bound is much severer in high-scale unitarity violation case $\lsim 10^{-3}$~\cite{Blennow:2016jkn}.
+In more generic context including the $\xi$ bound, we expect that the better constraints on UV which improve the current ones~\cite{Blennow:2016jkn,Parke:2015goa,Ellis:2020hus} will be obtained before DUNE starts to do $\tau$ neutrino physics.
+It will be done, for example, by the ongoing and upcoming experiments such as SBN program at Fermilab~\cite{Machado:2019oxb}, JSNS2~\cite{JSNS2:2021hyk}, T2K~\cite{T2K:2019bcf}, NOvA~\cite{NOvA:2019cyt}, Super-K~\cite{Super-Kamiokande:2017yvm}, IceCube~\cite{Stuttard:2020zsj,IceCubeCollaboration:2021euf}, KM3NeT~\cite{KM3NeT:2021ozk}, JUNO~\cite{JUNO:2015zny,Fong:2016yyh}, and possibly Hyper-K~\cite{Hyper-Kamiokande:2018ofw}.
+These are the case of low-scale UV (or low mass sterile leptons) and the bound is already much severer in high-scale UV case, $\lsim 10^{-3}$~\cite{Blennow:2016jkn}.